 British Gas is the largest and oldest supplier of energy in the UK.
 They have more than 6 million electricity customers, and 5 million gas customers.
 British Gas was privatised in the 1990s, but have been active since 1812 in one form or another.
-British Gas is owned by Centrica, which merged with British Gas plc in 1997.
+British Gas and British Gas Lite is owned by Centrica, which merged with British Gas plc in 1997.

 A Guide To British Gas

 British Gas are probably the most well-known energy supplier in the UK.
 There are benefits and downsides to this.
 With so many people being British Gas customers, there is a certain infrastructure to the company that smaller competitors might not have.
 Contacting British Gas, or arranging for maintenance can be easier than with competitors, due to the number of staff.